jessnguyen9/Crowdfunding_ETL/README.md

 **Regex:**

 For extracting specific data points like the "contact_id" from the contact information, regex (regular expressions) was applied.
 This allowed for efficient extraction of the required details from nested JSON strings within the dataset.

 3. **Data Analytics**
+* The cleaned and prepared data was imported into a PostgreSQL database, where SQL queries were used to perform deeper analysis, such as identifying trends, calculating success rates, and examining backer behavior.
+* The database was structured using foreign key relationships to ensure data integrity and optimize query performance.
+Analysis was conducted on multiple dimensions, including goals, pledged amounts, and campaign outcomes.
+## ETL Process & Database Design
+After performing the data analysis, I designed and implemented an ETL (Extract, Transform, Load) pipeline to efficiently structure and store the cleaned data in a PostgreSQL database.
+The schema is structured to allow for easy querying and analysis across different dimensions such as campaigns, categories, subcategories, and contacts.

 ### Tools
 * **QuickDBD:** Used for designing the database schema visually and exporting the SQL code to create the database structure.